yingshaoxo/numpyworld/README.md

 # Numpy World

-Draw this world with numpy.  [(start now)](https://github.com/yingshaoxo/numpyworld/blob/master/Example.ipynb)
+Draw this world with numpy.

 > We firmly believe once you can draw one picture with programming, you can also draw a series of that kind of pictures with programming too.